Naturalist's Worksite News

 - Red (no evidence of Monarch laying)

-September 10: The migration season is in full swing but not all the Monarchs have left or even emerged from their chrysalis.
-So far this year we have released nearly 180 Monarch butterflies that were raised inside under protection from predators.
+September 29: The migration season for Nova scotia is pretty well over.
+Most of the Monarchs in the wild have left.
+This year we have released nearly 200 Monarch butterflies that were raised inside under protection from predators.
 However, many more have emerged from our 2 hectare milkweed field and in order to get an idea of the numbers produced in the wild, I walked the field in a consistent manner counting the number of Monarch butterflies that I saw.
 Initially, in June and July these were just the Monarchs that had come into the field but as those Monarchs layed eggs and those eggs developed, we begain to see larger numbers in the next generation.
 The graph below gives the counts over the summer up until the present time.